 We track human capital metrics that we consider to be key to our business, including employee headcount, temporary workers, health and safety, and turnover.
-As of October 31, 2021, we had 3,860 employees.
-Of these employees, 3,083 were domiciled in the U.S., 665 in the U.K., and 112 in Germany.
+As of October 31, 2022, we had 3,875 employees.
+Of these employees, 3,141 were domiciled in the U.S., 622 in the U.K., and 112 in Germany.
 Generally, the total number of employees of Quanex and its subsidiaries does not significantly fluctuate throughout the year.
 Currently, none of our employees are subject to collective bargaining agreements.

 Employee turnover rates are monitored monthly at the division and plant levels.
 Both voluntary and involuntary terminations, including retirements, are used to calculate the turnover rate.
 Our human capital objectives include attracting, developing, motivating, rewarding, and retaining our existing and new employees.
 We offer our employees online training courses and on-the-job training on job duties, safety requirements, and leadership skills.
-The health and safety of our employees is our high priority and in particular, in response to the COVID-19 pandemic.
-We have taken additional measures to limit possible infections at the workplace.
-See Part 2 Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations - Notable Items - COVID-19 Impacts," elsewhere in this Annual Report on Form 10-K for related disclosure.